-Drafting Marital Contracts in Farmington Hills & Across Southeast Michigan
+Drafting Marital Contracts in Oakland County & Across Southeast Michigan

 There are a lot of misconceptions out there regarding prenuptial agreements, but the truth is, they are much more valuable and common than you may think.
 Simply put, this legal document is a way to establish the assets and financial rights of each party in the case of a divorce before the marriage certificate is even granted.

 While some people think that a “prenup” shows a lack of trust, it is a very practical and wise thing to consider in a variety of cases, such as previously-owned businesses, family trusts, and estate plans.
 At The Law Office of Michael E. Thomas, PLLC, we take the time to go over your financial plans for the future.
 Let our prenuptial agreement lawyer in Oakland County show you the great benefits of this kind of arrangement and counsel you on the best options for your upcoming marriage.

 Contact us now at (248) 266-9779 to discover your options for arranging a prenuptial agreement with your partner.

 What a Prenuptial Agreement Covers

 No one’s relationship is the same, which means that each prenuptial basis must be drawn up on a case-by-case basis to serve the unique needs of the individuals.
 However, there are certain basic details that strong prenuptial agreements cover.
 For example, you and your attorney can go over which debts and assets must be divided, safeguarding any property that has been brought into a marriage either from your side of the family (such as an inheritance) or from a previous marriage.